businessabstraction/dacemo/README.md

 # DaCeMo Visualisation - Landing Page

+> Data-Centric Modelling (DaCeMo) is an approach to modelling Enterprise as a set of OWL (Web Ontology Language) Ontologies.
+However, the consumers of the models are not expected to understand OWL Ontologies.

 ## CLIENT VISION
 Provide unifying, Data-Centric, Ontology-based integrated qualitative model of enterprise in a way that can be understood and navigated by untrained enterprise users.
 The model will contain.